Complementarity of genuine multipartite non-locality: Preliminary concepts

-where $\lambda$ is the hidden variable and $\sum_\lambda q(\lambda) = 1$.
-The correlations which cannot be written in this way are termed as non-local.
-There are different forms of non-locality, some more refined than others.
-For instance consider the case when Charlie is uncorrelated to Alice and Bob,
+Svetlichny's criterion for genuine mulitpartite non-locality is applicable to a system of arbitrary number of spatially separated parties.
+But for the sake of a brief overview, we restrict to the case of three spatially separated parties $A_1,A_2,A_3$.
+Each party is assigned an input bit $x_i$ and obtains and output bit $u_i$ with $i \in \{1,2,3\}$.
+The correlation shared by the three parties is represented by the joint probability distribution $p(u_1,u_2,u_3|x_1,x_2,x_3)$.
+This correlation would adhere to a local-real model if it can be decomposed as,

-If $P(X_1,X_2|x_1,x_2)$ violates the Bell inequality then this correlation is non-local.
-However no non-locality at all is exhibited between Alice-Bob and Charlie.
-The concept of genuine multipartite correlation related non-locality lies in the manifestation of non locality in all three parties$-$ the strongest form of multiparty non-locality.
-A joint probability distribution is called genuine three party non-local if and only if it cannot be written in the form, \cite{svetlichny1987distinguishing},
+where $\lambda$ is the hidden variable and $q(\lambda)$ is the probability distribution governing $\lambda$, such that $\sum_\lambda q(\lambda) = 1$.
+The correlations which \textit{cannot} be written in this way are termed as being non-local.
+But in the multipartite scenario, there are many distinct forms of non-locality, some more refined than others.
+For instance consider the case when $A_3$'s system is uncorrelated with that of $A_1$ and $A_2$,